bwilson7/Data_Science_Portfolio/README.md

 Mountain biking should be about getting out of the house and riding, not combing through pages and pages of trails trying to decide how you want to spend your hard-earned free time.
 The goal of the project is to provide the user with 5-10 trails that are similar to trails that they have positively rated.
 The user will be given a prompt to specify a location for recommendations.
 Giving the user the choice to specify a location will allow them to plan a specific place to ride, or they could look at their top recommendations in the U.S. so that they could choose where they want to visit.

-Topics: Collaborative Filtering, Python, Scrapy, Sci-kit learn, Data Analysis, Data Mining, Product Development
+Topics: Collaborative Filtering, Python, Scrapy, Sci-kit learn, Data Analysis, Data Mining, Product Development, NLP

 ## Using NLP to Understand 60 Years of Congressional Addresses